Great Recession: Asia-Pacific policy responses

 Later that month, China's export driven economy was starting to feel the impact of the economic slowdown in the United States and Europe despite the government already cutting key interest rates three times in less than two months in a bid to spur economic expansion.
 On November 28, 2008, the Ministry of Finance of the People's Republic of China and the State Administration of Taxation jointly announced a rise in export tax rebate rates on some labour-intensive goods.
 These additional tax rebates took place on December 1, 2008.

-The stimulus package was welcomed by world leaders and analysts as larger than expected and a sign that by boosting its own economy, China is helping to stabilise the global economy.
-News of the announcement of the stimulus package sent markets up across the world.
-However, Marc Faber claimed that he thought China was still in recession on January 16.
+During the People's Bank of China helped address banks' liquidity crisis by signing swap agreements with numerous other countries to provide them with liquidity based on the renminbi.

 In Taiwan, the central bank on September 16, 2008, said it would cut its required reserve ratios for the first time in eight years.
 The central bank added $3.59 billion into the foreign-currency interbank market the same day.
 Bank of Japan pumped $29.3 billion into the financial system on September 17, 2008, and the Reserve Bank of Australia added $3.45 billion the same day.